 From Bolzano you can reach the most important valleys and villages by train, all other places by bus.

 The capital of South Tyrol - Bolzano - is situated at one of the main European railway routes.
 So it can be reached easily from Munich (Germany) and Innsbruck (Austria) in the north as well as from Verona, Rome, Venice and Milan in the south.
-More information to the local public transport in South Tyrol you find here.
+More information to the local public transport in South Tyrol can be found here.

 Furthermore there operates the Südtirol Transfer bus service.